zydou/arti/crates/arti-client/README.md

 [**View the `tor_rtcompat` crate documentation**](tor_rtcompat) for more about these features.

-## Debugging Arti errors
+## Reporting Arti errors

 Arti often outputs very long Debug messages that are hard to understand, even for developers.
 In order to have a better idea of what went wrong in your program, `match` every `Error` and have `err.report()` be logged, where `err` is the caught error.

-For example, the previous example can be modified to handle one of the errors:
+For example, the previous example can be modified to report one of the errors:

 ```rust,ignore
 // Initiate a connection over Tor to example.com, port 80.